solarte7/NegationAndUncertainty/Validation/Readme.txt

 1) To perform Validation,  we used trained models with the NUBES corpus.
-   These models can be downloaded from this link: https://drive.google.com/drive/folders/1ZWcNMXx876Vu28Kr39ZVFGDh3MiAVBcR?usp=sharing
+   These models can be downloaded from this link (Please access to the "saved-models" directory): https://drive.google.com/drive/folders/1ZWcNMXx876Vu28Kr39ZVFGDh3MiAVBcR?usp=sharing

 2) Four Python notebooks are provided in this directory to perform validation: